ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 ### `subject:if-not(arg)`

-Essentially the same as the `:if(...)` operator, except that the element _subject_ is selected if the result of evaluating _arg_ is zero elements.
+Essentially the same as the `:if(...)` operator, except that the element _subject_ is selected if and only if the result of evaluating _arg_ is exactly zero elements.